irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### General perk information structure
 Most perk decks noted bellow will follow this format:
 1) Perk name (adjustment amount) - adjustment amount is a scale from 0 to 5 (0-none, 1-least, 5-most) for changes that were done to the perk deck.
-Keep in mind that all perk decks, even those at 5/5, were updated while trying to keep their theme/bonuses relatively similar to original idea/purpose of the perk deck, at the very least in my personal opinion.
+Keep in mind that all perk decks, even those at 5/5, were updated while trying to keep their theme/bonuses relatively similar to original idea/purpose/theme of the perk deck, at the very least in my personal opinion.
 2) Image showcase of the changes - easiest way to go through all the changes.
 3) Summary of the changes - usually includes an answer for the question "why?" for most changes.
 This part may sometimes be split per perk deck card for ease of reading.
 4) Additional tips - if perk's rework was significant enough, this is a custom perk deck, or there is some other reason to share them - tips for the perk might appear under this section.
 5) Build(s) to try - includes a "barebones" set up with most important skills for each deck (yes, bullseye is almost always there), and at least 1 build to try, in case you don't feel like figuring out a new build, due to how many changes this mod has made.
 Most builds do not include an in-depth description of weapons and their attachments, because you should figure those out on your own, since Gilza allows for much more variety when it comes down to the weapon selection.
-Builds themselves are Death Sentence difficulty focused, which will most likely make them work well at lower difficulties as well.
+Builds themselves are Death Sentence difficulty focused, but not completely optimized for it, because all DS difficulty builds are extremely similar to each other.
 Some builds may be specified to be only viable for certain difficulties.
+Link to the build includes skills, armor, deployable and throwable recommendations.

 # Neutral/Global cards (4/5):